OmniGigas/OmniGigas/README.md

 ## Taoyuan Zhang

-Hi there.
-I'm Taoyuan Zhang but please call me Tom.
-I was born is Shanghai, China and brought to
+Hello there.
+I'm Taoyuan Zhang.
+I like to play games, watch anime

-the United States by my parents at the age of 6.
-I'm currently working full-time at a small retail

-store that sells mostly online.
-I do a lot of gaming and manga art as my hobbies.
+and draw.
+I'm currently challenging myself to learn web design.

+Hopefully by the end of all this, I can land a job as a web

+developer ... assuming my sanity remains of course.
+LOL